djoshi7796/Solder-Quality-Detection/src/README.md

 ### Loading data

 Cells 3 and 4 are used to load and augment data respectively.
-Labels are assigned to the images in cell 5.
+Labels are assigned to the images in CELL 5.
 Running CELL 6 is optional, it saves the numpy arrays to disk, but that is not necessary for the rest of the code.

 ### Training and validation